Sree Kanteerava Stadium

-Sree Kanteerava Outdoor Stadium, also known as Sampangi Outdoor Stadium, is a multi-purpose stadium in Bangalore, India.
+Sree Kanteerava Outdoor Stadium, also known as Sampangi Outdoor Stadium, is a multi-purpose stadium in Bengaluru, India.
 It houses a running track, a volleyball court, and two outdoor rock climbing walls.
 The stadium is owned by the Department of Youth Empowerment and Sports, Government of Karnataka.
-It is the largest sports complex in Bangalore.
+It is the largest sports complex in Bengaluru.

 Renamed after Yuvaraja Kanteerava Narasimharaja Wadiyar, the stadium, constructed on the bed of the Sampangi Lake, was inaugurated in 1946 by his son Maharaja Jayachamaraja Wadiyar.
 Then housing a cinder track, a synthetic running track was laid in the 1990s leading up to the 1997 National Games of India for ₹220 million, and was completed by 31 May 1997.

 Stadium

 The stadium was established in 1946 and was named Sampangi Stadium.
 It was built on the bed of Sampangi Lake which was perceived as an environmental hazard and was drained in 1937 after it was neglected following supply of piped water from the Hesaraghatta Lake within Bangalore.
 The stadium had a six-lane cinder track then, before the present synthetic track was laid.
 Sprinter Milkha Singh trained here in 1952.
 The stadium hosted the touring Soviet Union national team in an exhibition game against the Mysore State XI in February 1955.
 The Soviets won 7–1.
 Other sporting events held in the stadium include the final of the 1962 edition of the Santosh Trophy which the home Mysore team (now Karnataka team) won, and the 1996 edition of the National Games.

+On 25 September 2026, Sree Kanteerva Stadium will host India's first ever match against Panama.
+India secured a hard fought 1-1 draw, Ryan Williams become the first Indian player to score against Panama.